pivotal/docs-tap/api-auto-registration/key-concepts.hbs.md

 You can use the full potential of API Auto Registration by using a distributed environment, as shown in the following diagrams:

-- API exposing workloads going through supply chain will results in generated `APIDescriptors`. and they will trigger your kubernetes controller to register corresponding API entities in Tanzu Developer Portal.
+- The API exposing workloads through supply chains generates `APIDescriptors`.
+It triggers your Kubernetes controller to register corresponding API entities in Tanzu Developer Portal.
   ![Diagram describing the clusters used with API Auto Registration.](./images/arch.png)

 - Use `CuratedAPIDescriptor` to aggregate one ore more `APIDescriptors` into one cohesive API and